Vyral/roberto-paredes/_posts/2020-02-24-tips-for-buying-and-selling-at-the-same-time.md

 {% include youtube.html %}

-<center><em>Buying and selling at the same time can be a tricky situation, but it&rsquo;s easier when you have someone on your side with experience doing so.
+<center><em>Buying and selling at the same time can be a tricky situation, but it&rsquo;s easier when you have someone on your side with </em>experience in doing<em> so.
 Here&rsquo;s how we help our clients in this situation.</em></center>

 <center>&nbsp;</center>